finbourne/lusid-sdk-csharp-preview/sdk/docs/PortfoliosApi.md

             var code = code_example;  // string | The code of the  Portfolio.
             var returnScope = returnScope_example;  // string | The scope of the Returns.
             var returnCode = returnCode_example;  // string | The code of the Returns.
-            var fromEffectiveAt = fromEffectiveAt_example;  // DateTimeOrCutLabel | The start date from which to delete the Returns. (optional) var toEffectiveAt = toEffectiveAt_example;  // DateTimeOrCutLabel | The end date from which to delete the Returns (optional) var compositeMethod = compositeMethod_example;  // string | The method used to calculate the Portfolio performance:              Equal/Asset. (optional)
+            var recipeIdScope = recipeIdScope_example;  // string | The Recipe Scope for getting the fx rates (optional) var recipeIdCode = recipeIdCode_example;  // string | The Recipe Code for getting the fx rates (optional) var fromEffectiveAt = fromEffectiveAt_example;  // DateTimeOrCutLabel | The start date from which to delete the Returns. (optional) var toEffectiveAt = toEffectiveAt_example;  // DateTimeOrCutLabel | The end date from which to delete the Returns (optional) var compositeMethod = compositeMethod_example;  // string | The method used to calculate the Portfolio performance:              Equal/Asset. (optional)